 The Kampala court granted Rukirabashaija bail on Tuesday, but he was taken away https://www.reuters.com/world/africa/ugandan-author-museveni-critic-re-arrested-after-freedom-ruling-2022-01-25 by unknown security personnel just as his lawyers were serving the prison holding him with the release order, lawyer Eron Kiiza told Reuters.

 “He was dumped at his home this morning by gunmen.
 He is currently at his home” in Iganga, a town east of the capital, Kiiza said.

 Reuters calls to spokespeople for the police and armed forces went unanswered.

-Kakwenza Rukirabashaija, 33, is best-known for “The Greedy Barbarian,” a novel about greed and corruption in a fictional country that has been widely interpreted as a satire about Uganda’s long-serving President Yoweri Museveni.
+The 33-year-old Rukirabashaija, who last year won the PEN Pinter Prize for international writers of courage, is best-known for “The Greedy Barbarian”, a novel about corruption in a fictional country widely interpreted as a satire on Museveni.

 His arrest drew widespread criticism from rights activists, political opposition and led to diplomatic pressure from the EU and the United States.

 He was detained on December 28 and held incommunicado for several days before being charged on Jan 11.